akvorado/akvorado/console/data/docs/02-configuration.md

   from flow except if the ASN is private), `geoip`, `routing`, and `routing-except-private`.
 The default value is `flow`, `routing`, and `geoip`.
-- `net-providers` defines the sources for prefix lengths. `flow` uses the value provided by the flow message (if any), while `routing` looks it up using the BMP component.
+- `net-providers` defines the sources for prefix lengths and nexthop. `flow` uses the value provided by the flow message (if any), while `routing` looks it up using the BMP component.
 If multiple sources are provided, the value of the first source providing a non-default route is taken.
 The default value is `flow` and `routing`.